Fugitive Mexican ex-Gov. Javier Duarte detained in Guatemala

 All three ex-governors were members of the ruling Institutional Revolution Party, or PRI, of President Enrique Pena Nieto.

+The party, which expelled Javier Duarte on Oct.
+25, 2016, applauded the arrest and called for punishment for anyone found to have been complicit in the alleged corruption ring.

+“The PRI calls for all the relevant investigations to be carried out and, respecting due process, for the ex-governor of Veracruz to be punished in an exemplary fashion, as well as anyone who is confirmed to have taken part in his criminal ring,” the party said in a statement.

-Javier Duarte became a powerful symbol of alleged corruption during mid-term elections last year in which the PRI lost several governorships, including Veracruz, that it had held uninterrupted since its founding in 1929.
+Duarte became a powerful symbol of alleged corruption during mid-term elections last year in which the PRI lost several governorships, including Veracruz, that it had held uninterrupted since its founding in 1929.

-Duarte has also been widely criticized for rampant violence in the state as drug cartels war for territory, and for the killings of at least 16 journalists in Veracruz during his six years in office.
+Duarte has also been widely criticized for rampant violence in the state during his administration, as drug cartels warred for territory and thousands of people were killed or disappeared into clandestine graves in cases that mostly remain unsolved.
+The dead include at least 16 journalists slain in Veracruz during his six years in office.

 Associated Press writer Sonia Perez D. reported from Guatemala City and Peter Orsi reported from Mexico City.